robbert-vdh/nih-plug/README.md

 plugin API is limited to the functionality I needed and I'll expose more functionality as I need it.
 See the documentation comment in the `Plugin` trait for an incomplete list of missing functionality.

+## Current status

+It actually mostly work!
+There's still lots of small things to implement, but the core functionality and including basic GUI support are there.
+That is, when using Linux.
+Currently the event loop has not yet been implemented for Windows and macOS.

 ## Building